alexmacarthur/wp-complete-open-graph/readme.txt

 * Add ability to force global values on all pages.
 * Instead of storing global settings in individual option keys, all settings are serialized in the `complete_open_graph` key, making for a slightly tidier database.

+= 2.1.0 =
+* Add support for `twitter:card` (currently only supports "summary").
+* Add support for `twitter:creator`.
+* Add support for `twitter:site`.
+* Add support for `og:image:width`.
+* Add support for `og:image:height`.

+== Upgrade Notice ==
+Adds support for various Twitter tags and image height/width information.

 == Feedback ==

 You like it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.
 You hate it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.

+Regardless of how you feel, your review would be greatly appreciated!